-- 12 (1) Rules may make provision for regulating matters relating to costs, or (in Scotland) expenses, of proceedings before the First-tier Tribunal or Upper Tribunal. - (2) The provision mentioned in sub-paragraph (1) includes (in particular)- - (a) provision prescribing scales of costs or expenses; - (b) provision for enabling costs to undergo detailed assessment in England and Wales by a county court or the High Court; - (c) provision for taxation in Scotland of accounts of expenses by an Auditor of Court; - (d) provision for enabling costs to be taxed in Northern Ireland in a county court or the High Court; - (e) provision for costs or expenses- - (i) not to be allowed in respect of items of a description specified in Rules; - (ii) not to be allowed in proceedings of a description so specified; - (f) provision for other exceptions to either or both of subsections (1) and (2) of section 29.
+- 12 (1) Rules may make provision for regulating matters relating to costs, or (in Scotland) expenses, of proceedings before the First-tier Tribunal or Upper Tribunal. - (2) The provision mentioned in sub-paragraph (1) includes (in particular)- - (a) provision prescribing scales of costs or expenses; - (b) provision for enabling costs to undergo detailed assessment in England and Wales by [F1 the county court] or the High Court; - (c) provision for taxation in Scotland of accounts of expenses by an Auditor of Court; - (d) provision for enabling costs to be taxed in Northern Ireland in [F1 the county court] or the High Court; - (e) provision for costs or expenses- - (i) not to be allowed in respect of items of a description specified in Rules: - (ii) not to be allowed in proceedings of a description so specified; - (f) provision for other exceptions to either or both of subsections (1) and (2) of section 29.